dydxprotocol/v4-documentation/pages/governance/proposing_a_new_market.md

 - BinanceUS
 - Crypto.com

 Exchanges not included in the above list are not currently supported by the software.

+## Example

+### Example of markets with robust oracle sources
+Here is a [list](https://docs.google.com/spreadsheets/d/1zjkV9R7R_7KMItuzqzvKGwefSBRfE-ZNAx1LH55OcqY/edit#gid=1489690476) of a few markets and their oracle sources evaluated based on the methodology above.

-`exchange_config_json`
+### `exchange_config_json`

 Below is an example `json` string for `exchange_config_json`.
 To convert this string into a single-line, quote-escaped string: